 A police dog, “Ajax,” was brought to the scene and when officers discovered a fingertip of a bloodstained glove under a car in Evans’s driveway, the dog picked up a scent and ultimately led officers to a pond in an apartment complex.
 Along the way, officers discovered a rubber glove and a cloth glove, blood spatters on a driveway and the wall of a garage, a bloody handprint on a dumpster, and a number of .357-caliber shell casings.

-Police focused on Glen “Buddy” Nickerson because less than a month earlier, Nickerson’s brother, Nicky Nickerson went to Evan’s house with a shotgun, grabbed Evans’ live-in girlfriend as a hostage and demanded that Evans come out and talk to him.
+Police focused on Glen “Buddy” Nickerson because less than a month earlier, Nickerson’s brother, Nicky Nickerson went to Evans’s house with a shotgun, grabbed Evans’s live-in girlfriend as a hostage and demanded that Evans come out and talk to him.
 Evans did and wounded Nicky Nickerson in the chest.

 Two witnesses—Osorio and Brian Tripp, a resident of a nearby apartment complex, identified Glen Nickerson.
 Osorio said Nickerson was the gunman, although his identification came a day later after he had brain surgery for his gunshot wound.
 Although he said his confidence level was 10 out of 10, in fact it was based on someone using the word “buddy” during the shooting and that one of the gunmen was heavyset—as was Nickerson.